DemocracyStudio/HackathonCameroon2022/README.md

 ![alt text](https://github.com/DemocracyStudio/HackathonCameroon2022/blob/main/hackathon_flyer.jpg?raw=true)

+All links to meetings are published on the following online workspace https://chat.google.com/preview/room/AAAAqLUOT8c

 # HackathonCameroon2022

 Over the last 10 years, Cameroon started a process of decentralization: provinces have been changed into Regions, and senators has been established across the country.
 In 2019, the Government instituted “the general code of regional and local authorities” empowering the localities of each big town of Cameroon: regional councils and presidents of the region have been elected.
 In 2021, common decentralisation funds have been distributed for 2022.
 In a decree, the president of the republic of Cameroon transfered URBANISATION AND HOUSING competences to local authorities, giving them more power and budget to master local territorial developments.
 This unprecendented opportunity comes with economical growth and finantial autonomisation challenges to solve.